 If You Do a Lot of Heavy Lifting

-Try the following exercises to improve your lifting posture:
+Try the following exercises to improve posture when lifting heavy items:

-1. Squat: This exercise strengthens your knees and hips, while also increasing flexibility.
+Squat: This exercise strengthens your knees and hips while increasing flexibility.

-- Stand with your feet slightly wider than your hips and your toes pointed slightly outward.
+- Stand with your feet slightly wider than your hips and point your toes slightly outward.

 - Keep your core tight and chest up, and then squat down by pushing your knees to the side and moving your hips back.